DJMare/express_returnDataBasedOnUrl/README.md

 (15) Add get() method to route /film to the index.js file:

-(16) Create views/actor.hbs file with form and loop:
+(16) Create views/film.hbs file with loop:

-(17) Update post() method to log form and add newActor:

-(18) Create a new variable of actorList to run a SELECT statement in the routes.index.js file to check if the actor is already in the list:

 WEB BROWSER

-(19) Navigate to localhost:3000/actor to view form and list:
+(19) Navigate to localhost:3000/film to view form and list:

-(20) Fill out form to add new actor: